madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 you see why?).
 In short, the merge operation is logarithmic in the size of the output.

-This is not where the beauty of `merge` ends.
+This is not where the beauty of `merge`{.haskell} ends.
 Recall that most leftist heap elements live outside the right-most path.
 Then since we only recurse over the right-most path, we never touch the trees where most elements live.
 We just move them around.
 In a purely functional language, this means the output tree does not have to allocate new memory for those trees, it can just share them with the input heaps.

 ## Every other operation